intervene-EU-H2020/prspipe/README.md

 # inside the container:
 snakemake --help

-# should be the container's R:
+# should be the container's R (located at /usr/local/bin/R):
 which R
+# should be 4.1.0:
 Rscript --version

 # to exit the container